 Lead With American Sign Language

-Why Learn American Sign Language (ASL)
+Why Is It Important to Learn American Sign Language (ASL)?

+The benefits of learning sign language at an early age are numerous.
 American Sign Language (ASL) is one of the most widely used languages in the United States, and the fourth-most studied second language at American universities.
 At least 35 states have recognized ASL as a modern language for public schools, and hundreds of colleges and universities in the United States are offering ASL classes.

 ASL is primarily used by American and Canadians who are either deaf or hard of hearing.
 There are approximately 250,000 – 500,000 ASL users in the United States and Canada, most of whom use ASL as their primary language.
 In addition, ASL is used by: